gitpod-io/retired-gatsby-website/src/docs/languages/vue.md

 # Vue.js in Gitpod

-In order to work with Vue.js in Gitpod, you will need to properly configure your repository.
+To work with Vue.js in Gitpod, you will need to properly configure your repository.
 Here is how to do it.

 ## Example Repositories